AdobeDocs/experience-manager-64.en/help/forms/developing/invoking-aem-forms-using-remoting.md

 ## Invoking custom component services using Remoting {#invoking-custom-component-services-using-remoting}

 You can invoke services located in a custom component using Remoting.
 For example, consider the Bank component that contains the Customer service.
 You can invoke operations that belong to the Customer service using a client application written in Flex.
 Before you can execute the quick start associated with this section, you have to create the Bank custom component.
-(See [Creating Components That Use Custom Data Types](unresolvedlink-lc-co-create-components-custom-data-types-cc.xml#ws624e3cba99b79e12e69a9941333732bac8-7b86.2).)

 The Customer service exposes an operation named `createCustomer`.
 This discussion describes how to create a Flex client application that invokes the Customer service and creates a customer.
 This operation requires a complex object of type `com.adobe.livecycle.sample.customer.Customer` that represents the new customer.
 The following illustration shows the client application that invokes the Customer service and creates a new customer.
 The `createCustomer` operation returns a customer identifier value.
 The identifier value is displayed in the Customer Identifier text box.